-Finding your authentic voice: in person and online
+Finding your authentic leadership voice: in person and online

-Managers and CEOs as well as political and community leaders have a dilemma: how to lead an emerging generation with no apparent interest in being led?
+Managers, CEOs and political and community leaders alike have a dilemma: how to lead an emerging generation with no apparent interest in being led?
 The answer lies not in commanding compliance, but inspiring alignment based on shared values and purpose.
-I show you how alignment means that what organizations lose in control, they can more than make up for in the passion and loyalty of employees, supporters and customers.
+See how alignment means that what organizations lose in control, they can more than make up for in the passion and loyalty of employees, supporters and customers

 Remember when the social web first launched?
 That hierarchy-flattening, silo-busting revolution of authentic expression, creation and connection was going to transform the world.
-Fast-forward 10 years: instead of a revolution, we got a more efficient way to shop — and all those “authentic” relationships are being strip-mined for marketing data and monetization.
-Rarely has such enormous promise been betrayed so thoroughly… but I argue it isn’t too late.
+But instead of a revolution, we got a more efficient way to shop — and all those “authentic” relationships are being strip-mined for marketing data and monetization.
+Rarely has such enormous promise been betrayed so thoroughly… but Rob argues it isn’t too late.
 We can still reclaim an open web with room for both human connection and honest commerce.

 Oversharing: from TMI to OMG

 In the era of tweeting what you just ate and taking selfies at funerals, is there such a thing as TMI?
-I deliver a ringing defence of conscientious oversharing… and I may just convince you to forgive that next here’s-what-I’m-having-for-lunch photo.
+Rob delivers a ringing defence of conscientious oversharing… and he may just convince you to forgive that next here’s-what-I’m-having-for-lunch photo.

 Thank you!
 You got us all thinking and laughing, and set the perfect tone.